 The District Alliance: The Canterbury Clinical Network (CCN) is where the DHB and its partner organisations come together to improve the delivery of health services and realise opportunities to improve health outcomes.
-This includes delivery of Canterbury's annual System Level Improvement Plan, which is incorporated into the DHB's Annual Plan.
+This includes delivery of Canterbury's annual System Level Improvement Plan, which is an appendix to this Plan.